zawataki/Vimchro/README.md

 # Vimchro
-This is Chrome extensions for browsing like Vim.
+This is Google Chrome extensions for browsing like Vim.
 This extensions override default shortcut of Chrome.
 You can disable temporary this extensions, if you press **&lt;Shift + Esc&gt;** or **&lt;Insert&gt;** key.

 # Available key bindings